Elijah Kellogg

-Elijah Kellogg, Jr. (May 20, 1813 – March 17, 1901) was an American Congregationalist minister, lecturer and author of popular boy's adventure books.
+Elijah Kellogg Jr. (May 20, 1813 – March 17, 1901) was an American Congregationalist minister, lecturer and author of popular boys' adventure books.

 Professional life

 Born in Portland, Maine, Kellogg was the son of a minister and missionary to local Native Americans.
 He graduated from Bowdoin College in 1840 and Andover Theological Seminary.
-Kellogg served as a minister of the church in Harpswell, Maine 1844–54, as chaplain of the Boston Seaman's Friend Society and pastor of the Mariners' Church of Boston 1855–1865; and ended his life as minister of the church in Topsham, Maine from 1871 until his death in 1901.
+Kellogg served as a minister of the church in Harpswell, Maine 1844–54, as chaplain of the Boston Seaman's Friend Society and pastor of the Mariners' Church of Boston 1855–1865; and ended his career as minister of the church in Topsham, Maine, from 1871 until his death in 1901.

 Family and heritage

 Kellogg married Hannah Pearson Pomeroy and had three sons and one daughter.
 Wilmot B. Mitchell of Bowdoin edited Elijah Kellogg, the Man and His Work: Chapters From His Life and Selections from His Writings (Boston: Lee and Shepard, 1903).
 Bowdoin College offers an online collection guide to Kellogg's personal papers and those of his father (who was a trustee of Bowdoin).
-Elijah Kellogg Church, Congregational in Harpswell, Maine (where he served as pastor) is now named for him.
+Elijah Kellogg Church, Congregational in Harpswell, Maine (where he served as pastor), is now named for him.